edwin-jones/edwin-jones.github.io/games.md

 [![BF1](https://upload.wikimedia.org/wikipedia/en/f/fc/Battlefield_1_cover_art.jpg)](https://en.wikipedia.org/wiki/Battlefield_1)

-I helped write some tools as well as editing some of the vehicle animations alongside the artists on this title.
-It was quite fun to play around with their amazing work and the old style vehicles of the WW1 era.
+I helped write some tools for some of the vehicle animations alongside the artists on this title.
+I achieved this mostly with [Python](https://www.python.org/).
+It was quite fun to play around with the artist's amazing work and the old style vehicles of the WW1 era.

 <br>